keefyhub/gulp-template/README.md

 ```
 gulp test
 ```
-this should console.log 'Gulp is working!'
+this should console.log "Gulp is working!
+Proceed with tasks..."

 ##Run default
 ```